 Be a subject matter expert

-Portraying yourself as a subject matter expert is a great way to reach out to businesses, recruiters and employers who are looking out for such talent.
+Portraying yourself as a subject matter expert is a great way to reach out to businesses, headhunters and employers who are looking out for such talent.
 When you start commenting on significant topics of an industry and share your views via blogs, posts, tweets, and more, you tend to establish yourself as knowledgeable in a subject area, possibly an expert.
 Contribute in group discussions, offering ideas and come forward as an easy to approach person, it will ultimately improve your visibility and chances of being called from a branded organization.

 Personal Brand & industry focus